Dr. Ray McClanahan, DPM

 Camella (Mia) Potter, ND received her Doctorate of Naturopathic Medicine from the National University of Natural Medicine in Portland, Oregon.
 Dr. Potter attended the University of California, Berkeley for undergraduate studies where she obtained her bachelor's degree in Nutritional Science.

 Before attending naturopathic medical school, she conducted research with breast cancer survivors and men with prostate cancer at Oregon Health and Science University, worked overseas with a holistic community development agency and served as a nutritionist in a medical office.

 Dr. Potter was a competitive gymnast as an adolescent and currently enjoys running, biking, boot camp classes, and yoga.
 She worked with Dr. Ray McClanahan while in medical school and has observed the impact that his philosophy for podiatric care has on patients, as well as in her personal life.
 Dr. Potter has an intimate understanding of the body’s ability to heal itself, and she seeks out the true underlying cause of foot problems to treat and prevent many common foot ailments.
 Click HERE to learn more about booking a remote consultation with Dr. Camella Potter, ND.

-Zeus Smith, Patient Coordinator
+Megan, Patient Coordinator